 The Max I2R Nss = 320 MHz field indicates for the bandwidth of 320 MHz the maximum number of spatial streams to be used in I2R NDP in the session.

-The Puncturing Pattern Support field is set to one to indicate support of all puncturing patterns; it is set to zero to indicate support of only the subset of puncturing patterns.
+The Puncturing Pattern Support field is set to one to indicate support of all valid puncturing patterns as listed in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions); it is set to zero to indicate support of only the subset of puncturing patterns defined inTable xx-x1 (Subset of puncturing patterns in 320MHz Ranging when Puncturing Pattern Support field set to 0).

+The Puncturing Pattern field is used by the RSTA to convey the Disabled Subchannel Bitmap to the ISTA in the IFTM frame.
+It is reserved when included in the IFTMR frame by the ISTA.

 TGbk Editor: Change clause 11.21.6.3.3 as follows: